AG7GN/fe-pi/README.md

 #### 3.1.2 Locate and edit your `fldigi.desktop` file

-1. Click the Raspberry icon on the upper right of the desktop.
-1. Click the top level menu containing your fldigi app (differs depending on your menu setup - usually "Ham Radio")
-1. _RIGHT_-click on Fldigi, then click Properties.
-Note the "Target file".
-It will be `/home/pi/.local/share/applications/fldigi.desktop` or `/usr/local/share/applications/fldigi.desktop`.

-  	Note the folder name containing fldigi.desktop.
-1. If the `fldigi.desktop` file is in `/usr/local/share/applications/`, run these commands:

-		cp /usr/local/share/applications/fldigi.desktop ~/.local/share/applications/
-		sudo mv /usr/local/share/applications/fldigi.desktop /usr/local/share/applications/fldigi.desktop.disabled
-		cd ~/.local/share/applications/

-1. Open the __~/.local/share/applications/fldigi.desktop__ file in an editor and change the `Exec=` line as follows, then save the file and exit the editor:
+1. Open the __/usr/local/share/applications/fldigi.desktop__ file in an editor (as sudo) and change the `Exec=` line as follows, then save the file and exit the editor:

 		Exec=sh -c 'PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture fldigi'